CONABIO/madmex-antares-workshop/standalone/classifications/landsat/instructions.md

 ```

-After ingesting the surface reflectances, and top of atmosphere products, we can delete the folder:
+After the ingestion of the surface reflectances, and top of atmosphere products, we can delete the folder:

 ```
 #rm -r /workshop/downloads_landsat/LC80130452013145LGN00/
 ```

+After ingestion of raw data or products, we have registered both in database and in folder /workshop/eodata the archives

 ##FMASK